hypcos/incremental-googology/README.md

 Every separated folder can extend to a web game.
 ## Current State
-The repository started with folder "Tetration", now at 4th version, with only item "digits".
+The repository started with folder "Tetration", now at 4th version, with only item "Bashicu matrix system" (BMS).
 It has no statistics or achievements yet.

+(BMS is believed to be one of the strongest recursive notations, competing with fast-growing hierarchy (FGH) + Taranovsky's ordinal notation or several ordinal collapsing functions by Michael Rathjen.
+Also, people working on BMS are interested in larger structures, so they did not name small numbers.
+In the game, the beginning system should be able to accept bonus from higher structure, while named numbers should have their place for special effects, which should come in later game, so a strong system without named numbers, such as BMS, suits the beginning.)

-The game is still unplayable.
+The game is now playable for hours.
 ## Main Difficulty 1
 First main difficulty of Incremental Googology is the googology itself - numbers are large.